When to plant Beets in Kennebec County, ME

 Kennebec County, Maine is in USDA Hardiness Zone 5b.
 The average last spring frost is May 10 and first fall frost is October 5.

-Kennebec County County sits in USDA Zone 5b.
+Kennebec County sits in USDA Zone 5b.
 Beets grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Beets grow in Kennebec County County's climate?
+Can Beets grow in Kennebec County's climate?

 Your Kennebec County Garden Planner — Free